lzhenry666/graphdijkstra/README.md

 For an example of this module at work in a larger project, see our [Lincoln Employee Locator](lincoln-gps) application.
-In this project **Graphing** serves as the underlying graph of location objects (nodes) on which we use **Dijkstra** to find the paths bewteen them.
+In this project **Graphing** serves as the underlying graph of location objects (nodes) on which we use **Dijkstra** to find the paths between them.